Firewise Principles & Practices

 Wildland fire protection – The protection of natural resources and watersheds from damage by wildland fires.

 NWCG Training Working Team.
-(2003).
-Fire operations in the wildland urban interface S-215.
-Boise: National Interagency Fire Center (NIFC).
+2003.
+Firewise Communities: Fire operations in the Wildland/Urban Interface.
+S-215 National Interagency Fire center, Boise, ID.

 Society of American Foresters.
 1990.
 Glossary of Wildland Fire Management Terms Used in the United States.
 Society of American Foresters, Bethesda, MD.